EHfive/rtl8152-led-ctrl/README.md

 Some board manufacturer has LED configurations burned wrong or just leave default configuration unchanged on RTL8152 series USB NICs, causing LEDs behavior to not align with hardware marks.
 My NanoPi R2S is one of the instance.

 There is some patch addressing the issue by setting the LED configuration on r8152 driver load, however that requires compiling kernel modules and is not very portable.
-And given it's just a single USB control transfer that finishes the job, which is easy to hack using libusb, so I have written this tool to allow setting LED configuration on ease.
+And given it's just a single USB control transfer that finishes the job, which is easy to hack using libusb, so I wrote this tool to allow setting LED configuration on ease.

 ## Installation

+This tool requires libusb.

 ```
 cargo install https://github.com/EHfive/rtl8152-led-ctrl.git
 ```

-For Nix, the package available as `github:EHfive/einat-ebpf#default`.
+For Nix, the package is available as `github:EHfive/einat-ebpf#default`.
 Or use `github:EHfive/einat-ebpf#nixosModules.default` to include the package into your NixOS.

 ## Usage